WFMK: History

+Christmas Music

+Each year, WFMK switches to all Christmas music for the holiday season.
+The tradition began in 2010 when the station flipped to the format 24/7 for the first time.
+The Christmas Music usually begins the week before Thanksgiving and continues through Christmas Day.
+This Christmas format competes with WXLA, which also goes all-Christmas for the season.

+Jingle

 WFMK has had its jingle melody changed over the years.
 During the mid and late 1980s, WFMK's jingles were by JAM Creative Productions and used the WENS melody.
 In the 1990s, WFMK's jingles, by TM Century, also used the WENS melody, which also was the call sign melody for WMXV.
 WFMK's jingle melody was changed again when the station began using the "Cuddle" jingle package from Thompson Creative; this package remained for seven years.
 The most recent jingle melody change came in 2007 when WFMK began using Reelworld's 2007 WLIT jingle package; WFMK has stayed with Reelworld and the WLIT melody ever since.
 Their current jingle package to this day is Reelworld One AC and the KVIL package, both using the same WLIT melody.